Newstalk ZB: News

 Newstalk ZB operates Newstalk ZB News from its Auckland news centre, producing live bulletins for the national ZB network.
 Wellington and Christchurch both broadcast live local news bulletins during the breakfast show, Auckland has live local bulletins at 7.00am and 8.00am, and other stations carry network bulletins every half-hour from 5am to 12am and hourly from 12am to 5am.
 Regional newsrooms previously provided each station with local news segments during the breakfast show.
 Newstalk ZB's pip sting, headlines segmented bulletin structure and "Keep up with Newstalk ZB" tagline were removed in December 2014, replaced with a single continuous bulletin, new theme music and "Now You're in the Now" tagline.

 The news service covers stories, from industrial relations to prisoner rehabilitation.
 It extensively covers crime and court proceedings, but was criticised for publishing a wire story about the verdict against lawyer Davina Murray in 2013.
-Network weekday newsreaders include Niva Retimanu (Breakfast) and Kay Gregory (Evenings/Overnights).
+Network weekday newsreaders include Niva Retimanu (Breakfast), Malcolm Jordan (Mornings), Raylene Ramsay (Afternoons), and Alistair Wilkinson (Evening/Overnight).